risingwavelabs/risingwave/docs/developer-guide.md

 ## Test your code changes

-Before you submit a PR for your changes, you need to complete some tests.
+Before you submit a PR, we recommend that you fully test the code changes and perform necessary checks.

 The RisingWave project enforces several checks in CI.
 Every time the code is modified, you need to perform the checks and ensure they pass.